SMIL-AI/VITAL-GA/README.md

   - Loads demographic and geographic data for CBGs.
   - Calculates a distance-decay weighted accessibility score for each CBG.
   - Outputs results as CSV files (e.g., `2019_Adult Primary Care_access.csv`).
+- **catboost0727.py**
+  Python script for advanced statistical and machine learning analysis of healthcare accessibility changes.
+  - Loads precomputed accessibility difference data and demographic features.
+  - Cleans and preprocesses the data, including log transformations and feature engineering (e.g., metro area indicator).
+  - Merges accessibility and demographic data for each CBG.
+  - For each healthcare category, fits a CatBoost regressor to model the log-percentage change in accessibility between 2020 and 2022.
+  - Performs hyperparameter tuning and evaluates model performance using R², MSE, RMSE, and MAE.
+  - Uses SHAP (SHapley Additive exPlanations) to interpret feature importance and visualize the drivers of accessibility change.
+  - Outputs summary statistics and saves SHAP plots for each category.

 ## Data Requirements